 Section X-3.
 Secretary: The Secretary will record minutes of Board meetings and membership meetings.
 He will furnish Board members with records of such meetings.
-He will maintain membership records and mailing lists of potential members.
-He will also receive dues and mail membership cards to members.
 He may serve as signatory of checks.
-He will maintain and forward a record and report of receipts, and funds for deposit, to the Treasurer to include date, payer, amount, and purpose, needed by the Treasurer to maintain his record of receipts.
-He will receive and document the sign-up records for all Reunion activities.
-He will perform such other duties as delegated by the President.
+He will coordinate with the Treasurer to maintain and forward a record of all bank transactions at the end of each month.
 He will serve as a member of the Board.
 (Changed by Board 11-23-03 to reduce redundancy and increase efficiency; BoD Mtg 1-8-12 deleted requirement for Secy to co-sign checks with the Treasurer and/or Vice President)

 Section X-4.
 Treasurer: The Treasurer shall be the chief financial officer of the Association.
 He will deposit dues payments and other donations and funds into Checking Accounts.
 He will prepare checks for payment of debts, maintain a record to include date, check number, payee, amount, and purpose.
-He will maintain a record of receipts and payments, and provide the Board with a report to include date, payer/payee, amount and purpose.
+He will maintain a record of receipts and payments, and provide the Board with a report to include date, payer/payee, amount and purpose at the end of each month.
 He will receive periodic financial reports of receipts and debits from the Secretary and post them to Association financial records.
 He will on a continuing basis compare his financial record with that of the Secretary to assure that all financial transactions have been properly recorded.
 He will sign checks and is responsible for submission of tax returns.
-He will work with the Reunion Coordinator to document and track Reunion registrations, costs, and payments.
+He will work with the Reunion & Membership Coordinator to document and track Reunion registrations, costs, and payments.
 He will submit a verbal financial report to members at reunion membership meetings.
 He will serve as a member of the Board.
-(Changed by Board 11-23-03 to reduce redundancy and increase efficiency; BoD Mtg 1-8-2012 deleted check co-signature requirements.)
+(Changed by Board 11-23-03 to reduce redundancy and increase efficiency; BoD Mtg 1-8-2012 deleted check co-signature requirements.).
+He is responsible to maintain a PayPal account.

 Section X-5.
 Board Members At Large: Up to three Board Members At Large will perform such duties as delegated by the President.
 These positions may be selected by the incoming Board or elected by the Membership and will serve as a BoD member.
 (Past Board Member position added 10-4-03 Membership Meeting; modified 9-25-12 Membership Meeting to allow immediate Past President to become a member of the incoming BoD, and allows “up to” three Board Member At Large positions to be elected to the BoD)

 Section X-6.
-Newsletter Editor: The Editor will maintain and manage the AC-119 Gunship Association Newsletter.
-(Added 10-4-03 Membership Meeting)
+Prior President: Either the immediate past President or any prior President may be selected by the President to assist him and the BoD in whatever capacities the President, BoD, Prior President agree on.
+He will serve as a member of the Board.

 Section X-7.
+Newsletter Editor: The Editor is an Appointed Officer who will create and distribute the AC-119 Gunship Association Newsletter to the POCs, Facebook Admins, and Webmaster.
+(Added 10-4-03 Membership Meeting) The Newsletter is titled “Firing Circle” and is produced at a frequency sufficient to provide detailed information relative to Association activities on a timely basis to recipients.

-Webmaster: The Webmaster will maintain and manage the AC-119 Gunship Association website.
-(Added 10-4-03 Membership Meeting)Section X-8.
+Section X-8.
+Webmaster: The Webmaster is an Appointed Officer who will maintain and manage the AC-119 Gunship Association website.
+(Added 10-4-03 Membership Meeting) NOTE: this requires commitments from the President, Secretary, Firing Circle Editor, Facebook Admins, & Reunion Coordinator to provide timely inputs on President Messages/Flashes, BoD/Association Meeting Agendas/Minutes, Firing Circles, and Reunion/Final Flight Facebook information/postings.

+Section X-9.
 Chaplain: The Chaplain will provide spiritual support, including opening and closing ceremony prayers at all formal Association Meetings or functions.
 (Added 10-4-03 Membership Meeting)